 EBITDA Coverage Ratio

-EBITDA coverage ratio is a solvency ratio that measures a company's ability to pay off its liabilities related to debts and leases.
-It compares the company's earnings before interest, tax, depreciation, amortization (EBITDA) plus lease payments to the sum of debt payments and lease payments.
+EBITDA coverage ratio is a solvency ratio that measures a company's ability to pay off its liabilities related to debts and leases using EBITDA.
+It is calculated by dividing the sum of EBITDA and lease payments by the sum of debt (interest and principal) payments and lease payments.

 |EBITDA Coverage Ratio =||EBITDA + Lease Payments|